Borrowed Bites

 The obsession (too strong a word?
 I don't think so!) with this classic dish began many years ago when we found them in our Cook's Illustrated Cookbook.
 Over time we have altered the recipe to find the quickest way to make these homemade scalloped potatoes with cream, as well as the best way to make the sauce as cheesy as possible.

-What began as a perfect side dish on Easter, because they are easily made ahead, has now become a Christmas dinner staple, as well as one of my go-to make-ahead potato side dish options whenever I am serving a crowd.
-Serve with a Roasted Ham covered in Pineapple Ham Glaze for the best meal!
+What began as one of our classic Easter Recipes, because they are easily made ahead, has now become a Christmas dinner and Thanksgiving Recipes staple, as well as one of my go-to make-ahead potato side dish options whenever I am serving a crowd.
+Serve with a Roasted Ham covered in Pineapple Ham Glaze or our 3-Ingredient Ham Glaze for the best meal!

 Scalloped potatoes aren't hard to make, but they can be problematic.
 This recipe addresses each problem to create a masterful recipe from basic ingredients.